Whether your cancer is in remission or recently recurred, our support group can help.Sign Up Now

 Fast Fact: A 2009 Toronto study emphasized that high-dose hemithoracic radiation following EPP surgery decreased the rate of local recurrence, although patients still developed distant recurrence in the contralateral chest or abdomen.
 Induction chemotherapy before EPP helps decrease rate of distant recurrence.

-The lengthy latency period between asbestos exposure and first diagnosis is about 10-50 years.
-That lengthy span allows the cancer plenty of time to spread, which is another reason recurrence is typical with mesothelioma.
-Early symptoms resemble those of less serious illnesses, which further slows the diagnosis.
+The lengthy latency period between asbestos exposure and the development of mesothelioma is about 10-50 years.
+Once the cancer begins to grow it can progress quickly without causing symptoms until it reaches stage 3 or 4.
+Initial symptoms resemble those of less serious illnesses, which further slows the diagnosis.

 There are many clinical trials aimed at patients with recurrent mesothelioma.
 Talk to your doctor to see if you qualify for any of them.
 Researchers are often looking for patients in which to use agents or procedures not used in their original treatment.